 The Fair Trade Federation is a membership organization of businesses who practice 360° fair trade.
 FTF membership represents an entire organization, not just an individual product.
 This commitment represents a high bar of fair trade, where each and every business decision is made with the well-being of artisans and farmers in mind.

-The Fair Trade Federation is the trade association that strengthens and promotes North American organizations fully committed to fair trade.
+The Fair Trade Federation is the trade association that strengthens and promotes organizations in the US and Canada fully committed to fair trade.
 The Federation is part of the global fair trade movement, building equitable and sustainable trading partnerships and creating opportunities to alleviate poverty.

 The Federation envisions a just and sustainable global economic system in which purchasing and production choices are made with concern for the well-being of people and the environment, creating a world where all people have viable economic options to meet their own needs.
 We seek to alleviate poverty by continually and significantly expanding the practice of trade that values the labor and dignity of all people.